Back to Lorex Guides

 Quick Solutions

-Enable recording mode
+Enable the correct recording mode for each channel

 Still having issues?
 This is usually the deeper cause below.